 This was our first visit to the southern High Plains region of Texas.
 With three days to explore, we planned on learning about the history of the region.
 The huge mesa that encompasses this portion of the high plains is actually named Llano Estacado.
 It is often translated as the Staked Plains.
-Using Amarillo as a home base, allowed for an easy excursion to the Panhandle-Plains Historical Museum, in Canyon, Texas.
-We always look for a chance to better understand the local life.
+Using Amarillo as a home base, allowing for an easy excursion to the Panhandle-Plains Historical Museum, in Canyon, Texas.
+We always look for a chance to better understand local life.
 The demands that come with living in this difficult region, has challenged life in the Staked Plains for thousands of years.

-We want to thank Visit Amarillo and the Panhandle Plains Historical Museum for their hospitality.
+We want to thank Visit Amarillo and the Panhandle-Plains Historical Museum for their hospitality.
 Rest assured that all opinions are our own.

 Early Life in the Staked Plains

 Obviously, the lands were occupied long before humans arrived.
 Over the eras, life in the Staked Plains has had to adapt.
 During a portion of time, the region was actually part of a swampy rainforest.
 Fossils show that many types of dinosaurs once roamed the area.
 We love seeing the variety of creatures, and seeing the giant phytosaur (Similar to a crocodile), is just amazing.
 As we followed the displays through time, we came to the period where mammals became the dominant beings.
 One of the exhibits shows the visible changes to the American bison over time.